45+ Indiana Religious Sites

 Trail of Faith, Dubois County

-The Trail of Faith in southern Indiana includes 19 of the oldest churches in southern Indiana (100+ years) over an 85-mile strength.
-This is a great, socially-distanced trail for those who love old churches (like me!).
+The Trail of Faith in southern Indiana includes 19 of the oldest churches in southern Indiana (100+ years old) over an 85-mile stretch.
+This is an excellent trail for those who love old churches (like me!).
 Some of the churches listed above are on this trail!

 Trinity United Methodist Church Prayer Labyrinth, Lafayette